Fran Lebowitz: Politics

 Lebowitz has been critical of many other politicians.
-She has expressed antipathy for Bill Clinton for moving the Democratic Party to the right, saying, "to me he seemed like a Republican...when he signed that welfare bill I went insane.
+She has expressed antipathy for Bill Clinton's presidency for moving the Democratic Party to the right, saying, "to me he seemed like a Republican...when he signed that welfare bill I went insane.
 He was a successful moderate Republican president."
 Lebowitz has spoken of her dislike for Bernie Sanders, calling him at one point "an unbelievably irritating, narcissistic old man" who took votes away from her candidate of choice, Hillary Clinton.
 She often describes Ronald Reagan as "the template for the stupid President," saying that "before Reagan there was no idea the president could be stupid."

 Lebowitz has said she believes the Second Amendment has been misinterpreted, and guarantees individuals the right not to bear arms but rather to form militias.
 Of the gun rights debate, she has said:

 Who are these people that love guns?
 These people who love Trump and they love guns, these are the most frightened people I have ever seen in my life ...
 I could have gotten a gun but I never got one.
 I was an 18-year-old penniless girl in the middle of a dangerous city and I was never as afraid as these men in Texas, living in a state of terror.

 In May 2019, Lebowitz jokingly suggested on Real Time with Bill Maher that Trump should suffer the same fate as Jamal Khashoggi, The Washington Post columnist who the CIA and multiple other intelligence agencies believe was tortured and assassinated by Saudi operatives on Saudi Crown Prince Mohammed bin Salman's orders.
 She walked back her comments later in the program.

+Lebowitz voted for Zohran Mamdani in the 2025 New York City mayoral election.